lilamcilveen/CoffeeAdventure/README.md

   -------------------------------------------------------------------------------------------------
   -------------------------------------------------------------------------------------------------

-COMP1406 Assignment #4/5 Specifications
 1. THE GAME
-- A (human) player will enters the game world (already containing other players and things).
+- A (human) Player enters the game World (already containing other Players and Things).
-- The goal of the game is for the (human) player to retrieve something from the game world and exit with it (be it another
+- The goal of the game is for the Player to retrieve something from the game world and exit with it (be it another
   Player or Thing).
-- The game world is read from a file that specifies each room in the world.
+- The game World is read from a file that specifies each Room in the World.
-- Each room lists contents such as Things, Players, and exits (doors to other rooms).
+- Each Room lists contents such as Things, Players, and exits (doors to other rooms).

 2. DETAILS
 - The game has the following classes forming the base of it: World, Room, Player and Thing.